 In teenagers, many postconcussion symptoms, particularly irritability, fatigue, and inability to concentrate, may mistakenly be attributed to normal adolescence.

 Athletes with symptoms of a concussion should be evaluated by a doctor experienced in evaluation and treatment of this type of injury.
 Sometimes such doctors are on site at high-level athletic events.
 When they are not, sideline staff should be trained in how to recognize concussion, how to evaluate affected athletes, and when to refer them for further evaluation.

-Tools such as Sports Concussion Assessment Tool 2 (SCAT2), SCAT3, or SCAT5 can help coaching staff, trainers, and others evaluate athletes on site.
-SCAT2 and SCAT3 are available free online and can be downloaded to handheld devices.
-SCAT5 is the latest version and is available free online.
-The Centers for Disease Control and Prevention (CDC) also has tools and training information for sideline staff (CDC "Heads Up" programs).
+Tools such as Sports Concussion Assessment Tools (SCAT2, SCAT3, or SCAT5) are available for free online and can be downloaded to handheld devices to help coaching staff, trainers, and others evaluate athletes on site.
+The Centers for Disease Control and Prevention (CDC) also has tools and training information for sideline staff (CDC "Heads Up" programs) .

 Doctors and sideline staff should be aware that athletes may deny or understate symptoms resulting from concussion so that they can continue playing.